RecardoIT/Active-Directory-Setup-Administration/README.md

-# Active Directory Homelab Setup & Administration ⚙️
+# Active Directory Setup & Administration ⚙️

 ## Objective
 This projects, aims to give a homelab enviroment inside of a virtual machine, allowing the user to create an active directory domain, as well as test various I.T related subjects, without an internal system being potentially harmed in the process.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

 - Active Directory Installation: Skilled in installing and configuring AD DS on Windows Server.
 - User & Group Management: Expertise in managing users, OUs, and groups in AD.
 - NS/DHCP Configuration: Knowledge of setting up DNS and DHCP for AD services.